Nicky Campbell: Writing and published books

 Campbell has written for a wide variety of journals and publications.
-He has written a music column for the Scottish Sunday Mail (1987-1989) and a regular sports column for the Guardian (2006-2007).
+He wrote a music column for the Scottish Sunday Mail between 1987 and 1989 and a regular sports column for the Guardian between 2006 and 2007.
 He has written for the Daily Mirror, the Sunday Mirror, The Spectator, the New Statesman, the Daily Mail, the Mail on Sunday, the Observer and the Press Gazette amongst many.